 The Company was incorporated in Delaware in January 2000 as a wholly owned subsidiary of Ford Motor Company ("Ford" or "Ford Motor Company").
 Subsequently, Ford transferred the assets and liabilities comprising its automotive components and systems business to Visteon.
-The Company separated from Ford on June 28, 2000 when all of the Company's common stock was distributed by Ford to its shareholders.
+The Company separated from Ford in June 2000 when all of the Company's common stock was distributed by Ford to its shareholders.
+After filing for bankruptcy in 2009 as a result of the recession, the Company emerged from bankruptcy in 2010 and in 2012 implemented a comprehensive shareholder value creation plan which involved the transformation milestones below.